wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/how-to/admin-add-new-tab/index.md

 ---
-title: "How To Guide: Add a New Settings Tab"
+title: "How To Guide: Add a new Settings Tab"
 description: "Learn how to add custom settings tabs to the WPGraphQL Logging plugin admin interface."
 ---